Mixed Toffee Cowl

 We had a lot going on at the time that we originally wanted to do host this CAL …. our website was being redesigned, we were setting up an etsy shop and had the pressures of the stitch of the week and other designs keeping us occupied.

 I also wanted it done right!
 This included filming videos of each section to help people through it – the Celtic Weave and the alpine stitches are quite tricky if you haven’t tried them before.
+But they don’t take long to get the hang of!!
 Video tutorials help a lot.
 My aim was to make it as easy as possible so that adventurous beginners could follow it through.
 We have included in the pattern written instructions and links to the video tutorials as well as a close up photo of each section.
 It seems to have worked well.
 Our members were itching for the next sections so that they could get on!

 All in all the Mixed Toffee Cowl – our first CAL – was a great success!